-Proposal Vote No. 1 Election of ten directors, each to serve to the next annual meeting of stockholders and until their successors are elected and qualified FOR all nominees No. 2 Approval, on an advisory basis, the compensation awarded to the NEOs for the fiscal year ended June 30, 2011, as set forth in this proxy statement FOR No. 3 Selection, on an advisory basis, of the frequency with which stockholders will participate in an advisory vote on executive compensation EVERY YEAR No. 4 Amendment of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan FOR No. 5 Ratification of Ernst & Young LLP as our independent accountants for the fiscal year ending June 30, 2012 FOR
+Proposal Vote No. 1 Election of ten directors, each to serve to the next annual meeting of stockholders and until their successors are elected and qualified FOR all nominees No. 2 Approval, on an advisory basis, of the compensation awarded to the NEOs for the fiscal year ended June 30, 2012, as set forth in this proxy statement FOR No. 3 Amendment of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan FOR No. 4 Ratification of Ernst & Young LLP as our independent accountants for the fiscal year ending June 30, 2013 FOR